Floer Homology with DG Coefficients. Applications to cotangent bundles: Almost existence for hypersurfaces knotted with spheres

 \section{Almost existence for hypersurfaces knotted with spheres}

+The motivation for this section is the following.
+We have previously described two situations in which we can prove contractible almost existence on a closed hypersurface in $T^*Q$: \begin{itemize} \item In~\S\ref{sec:almost-existence} we considered hypersurfaces bounding a domain that contains a submanifold of dimension $n$ that projects with nonzero degree onto the zero section.
+Such hypersurfaces can be thought of as being ``wide'', in the sense that they cover the zero section under projection. \item In~\S\ref{sec:HZ} we considered arbitrary hypersurfaces, under the assumption that there is a homology class in $H_*(\Map(\SS^2,Q))$ that lives over the fundamental class of the zero section $Q$.
+Such homology classes can also be thought of as being ``wide'', in the sense that there is an abundance of $2$-spheres through every point. \end{itemize}

-In this section we prove Theorem~\ref{thm:orbits-knotted-case-intro} from the Introduction, restated for readability as Theorem~\ref{thm:orbits-knotted-case} below.
-We recall the setup: $Q$ is a closed orientable $n$-manifold such that \begin{itemize} \item $Q$ contains an embedded sphere $X$ of dimension $k\ge 2$, i.e., $X=s(\SS^k)$ for some embedding $s:\SS^k\to Q$, \item $Q$ contains an orientable $(n-k)$-submanifold $Y$ such that the intersection number $[X]\cdot[Y]$ is $\pm 1$, \item the normal bundle of $Y$ is trivial. \end{itemize} Note that, because their intersection number is nonzero, both $X$ and $Y$ are homologically nontrivial.
+Our purpose in this section is to study a certain intermediate setup.
+We prove Theorem~\ref{thm:orbits-knotted-case-intro} from the introduction, restated as Theorem~\ref{thm:orbits-knotted-case} below.

+We assume that $Q$ is a closed orientable $n$-manifold such that: \begin{itemize} \item $Q$ contains an embedded sphere $X$ of dimension $k\ge 2$, i.e., $X=s(\SS^k)$ for some embedding $s:\SS^k\to Q$, \item $Q$ contains a closed orientable $(n-k)$-submanifold $Y$ that intersects $X$ transversely at a single point $Y\cap X=\{p\}$. \item $Y$ is $\ell$-connected, with $\ell=2k-2$ if $k$ is even, and $\ell=k-1$ if $k$ is odd. \item the normal bundle of $Y$ is trivial. \end{itemize} Note that, because their intersection number is nonzero, both $X$ and $Y$ are homologically nontrivial, and also not torsion.
+Also, the assumption that $Y$ is $\ell$-connected implies the following bounds: if $k$ is even, then $n-k\ge 2k-1$, i.e., $n\ge 3k-1$, and if $k$ is odd, then $n-k\ge k$, i.e., $n\ge 2k$.